benjamin-heasly/geffenlab-ephys-pipeline/cortex-moving-data.md

 This doc should help you upload data from a local lab machine to cortex, and download pipeline results from cortex to a local lab machine.

-First, you'll need to do some one-time [cortex user setup](./cortex-user-setup.md) for your cortex user account and local lab machine.
+First, you'll need to do the one-time [cortex user setup](./cortex-user-setup.md) for your cortex user account and local lab machine.

 # Upload data to cortex